thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/index.rst

 setup/debug.

-The AD-IMP2501DBZ-SL is the electrical impedance spectroscopy module, capable of tetrapolar impedance measurements up to 250 impedance samples per second.
-It integrates AC waveform signal generation from 0V - 2.4V at 1Hz up to 1.5MHz, differential voltage measurement, current return measurement, and full impedance processing with an arm cortex M4 microprocessor.
-All in a 400mm square PCB.
+The AD-IMP2501DBZ-SL is the electrical impedance spectroscopy module, capable of tetrapolar impedance measurements.
+The module integrates AC waveform signal generation from 0V - 2.4V at 1 Hz up to 1.5 MHz, differential voltage measurement, current return measurement, and full impedance processing with a 120 MHz Arm Cortex-M4 microprocessor.
+All in a sub 400mm square PCB.

 .. figure:: images/eval-ad-imp2501-sl.png
    :width: 500px